 In addition to the change in direction, we also looked at how the amplitude of total $d\mathbf{H}/dt$ changes over the time period, T (Fig. 14).
-The relative change in amplitude, R(T), was below 100% at all studied values of T, meaning that the amplitude of the derivative tends to decrease immediately after reaching the threshold value.
+The relative change in amplitude, R(T), was below 100% at all studied values of T, meaning that the amplitude of the derivative tends to decrease immediately soon (relative to the 10 s sample interval) after reaching the threshold value.
 The mean value for R(T) is the highest at T = 10 s.
-This is reasonable since the derivative changes very rapidly, e.g. the case study in Fig. 3.
-It is rare for the derivative amplitude to remain at high values for long periods.
+This is reasonable since the derivative changes very rapidly, e.g. see the case study in Fig. 3 - It-(4th panel), and it is rare for the derivative amplitude to remain at high values for long periods.
+This was also shown by Weygand et al. (2021).
 The standard deviation slightly increases when T increases, meaning that variation in the amplitude is smallest immediately after the amplitude reaches the threshold value.